tmoulik/AB-Testing/README.md

 AB Testing is a kind of hypothesis test.
 Here we use do a hypothesis test using two methods: bootstrapping the sample and calculating probabilities and through using the python library statsmodel and its z-score and p-value functions and compare the results of the two.
 Both methods give compatible results.

 ## Code
-To access the code just click on the Jupyter Notebook:
+To access the code just click on the Jupyter Notebook above:

-Analyze_ab_test_results_notebook
+Analyze_ab_test_results_notebook.ipynb